Nazanin-hub/UFOs/README.md

 ### one drawback of this new design

 The drawback of this design is that we don't provide the user with an autocomplete list of potential inputs at each filter box.
-For example, when the user wants to enter the desired city at city filter box, he has to go through the table to find it.
+For example, when the user wants to enter the desired city at city filter box, he has no other choice other than going through the table to find it.

 ### Two recommendations for further development